-The Graduate School of Education will discontinue offering degree, licensing and endorsement programs at the end of the 2013-14 academic year and is no longer accepting applications or course registrations.
-Please contact us for more information.
+The Graduate School of Education discontinued offering degree, licensing and endorsement programs at the end of the 2013-14 academic year.

-The Willamette University Graduate School of Education offered an outstanding Master of Arts in Teaching program to prepare teachers not only for the classroom, but for educational leadership.
+The Willamette University Graduate School of Education offered an outstanding Master of Arts in Teaching program that prepared teachers not only for the classroom, but for educational leadership.
 Our field-based program developed reflective professionals who are content knowledgeable, student-centered, collaborative and culturally competent.

 - 10 months - The program is begins in mid-August and ends mid-June.

 - Exploration Week - MAT candidates will spend one week in mid-October immersed in an educational setting designed to increase exposure to diverse learners.
 Locations may be local within the Willamette Valley, or further away in either Ecuador or Chicago.

 - Class schedule - Courses and field experiences occur Monday-Friday.